 4 Drought-Tolerant Flowering Shrubs for Southern Gardens

-If you think drought tolerant means boring, here are four drought tolerant flowering shrubs you'll want to add to the garden even when rainfall is plentiful.
+If you think drought tolerant means boring, try drought-tolerant flowering shrubs you'll want in the garden even when rainfall is plentiful.

 What does the term drought tolerant bring to mind?
 Perhaps a barren landscape covered in rock with a spiky cactus or two?
 Well it’s hard to call today’s drought tolerant garden barren—not with all of the beautiful, drought-tolerant plants available.